- If you’re eligible for premium-free Part A but opt out, you’ll be responsible for additional fees and can lose Social Security benefits.

 Your initial enrollment period begins 3 months before the month of your 65th birthday and ends 3 months after.

-If you choose not to enroll in Part B during your initial enrollment period, there’s a general enrollment period from January 1 to March 31 every year, with coverage beginning on July 1 of the same year.
+If you choose not to enroll in Part B during your initial enrollment period, there’s a general enrollment period from January 1 to March 31 every year, as well as the open enrollment period from October 15 through December 7.

-If you’re 3 months away from turning age 65 (or older) and not yet ready to start receiving your monthly benefits from Social Security, you can sign up for just Medicare through ssa.gov and wait to apply for retirement benefits.
+If you’re 3 months away from turning age 65 (or older) and not yet ready to start receiving your monthly benefits from Social Security, you can sign up for just Medicare through the Social Security website and wait to apply for retirement benefits.

 Signing up on time